 4. Watch the Northern Lights show

 This is probably one of the main draws for coming to Iceland and depending on the time of the year, your chances of seeing the Aurora Borealis is very high.
 The show of dancing electrons in the sky is mesmerizing as wisps of green cloud wave before your eyes.
 Make sure you plan your trip between September and April to give yourself a chance to see them.
 All you need is a little luck and tips for how to shoot the Northern Lights.

 5. Stay in a bubble

 If Northern Lights are your jam, combine that with a stay in a heated plastic bubble in the middle of an Icelandic forest.
 How’s that sound?
 They call it the “5 million star hotel” and with 5 bubbles in their collection, this is your chance to get away from the city lights and situate yourself right along the Golden Circle route.
-The Valdis is what’s depicted above and my full review tells you more about what the experience is like.
+The Valdis is what’s depicted above and my full review of Buubble tells you more about what the experience is like.

 6. Hike to a downed plane

 It sounds a bit strange to put something like this on your itinerary but the haunting freeze-frame in history of a DC-3 US military plane crashing in the middle of a volcanic desert plain.
 It’s a surreal landscape that provides an endless number of photo opportunities.
 Just be prepared for the 50 minute hike each way since cars are no longer able to drive right up to it.
 The full instructions on how to get there can be found here.

 7. Go to where all the icebergs hang out

 A must-see spot along the southern road of Iceland is Jokulsarlon.
 This ice lagoon is where you’ll find countless titanic icebergs calmly float towards the open sea as they break off from the glacier field behind.
 If you’re lucky, you might even spot an otter or two.